Riding coat

-A riding coat or jacket is a garment originally designed as outerwear for horseback riding.
-It protects the wearer's upper clothes from dirt and wear and might provide additional protection in the case of falls.
+A riding coat or jacket is a garment initially designed as outerwear for horseback riding.
+It protects the wearer's upper clothes from dirt and wear, and may provide additional protection in case of falls.
+It is very helpful to the riders.

 History

 East Asia

 The Manchu "horse jacket" (magua) was a dark blue riding coat worn by Manchurian horsemen before becoming a staple item of menswear across the Qing Empire.
-It subsequently developed into the Burmese taikpon and the Chinese tangzhuang.
+It subsequently developed into the Burmese Taikpon and the Chinese Tangzhuang.

 Britain

-Original waterproof designs – similar to a mackintosh – generally comprised a full-length coat with wide skirt and leg straps to keep it in place.
-Other typical features included a belted waist, large patch pockets with protective flap, raglan sleeves with tab and wind cuff, fly front, throat tab and a broad collar.
+Original waterproof designs – similar to a Mackintosh – generally comprised a full-length coat with a wide skirt and leg straps to keep it in place.
+Other typical features included a belted waist, large patch pockets with protective flap, raglan sleeves with tab, and wind cuff, fly front, throat tab and a broad collar.

-In 1823 Charles Macintosh (1766–1843) patented his invention for waterproof rubberized cloth, pressing together two sheets of cotton material with dissolved India-rubber placed in between.
-It was a brilliant idea for making any fabric waterproof, and the very first Macintosh coats were made at the family's dyestuffs factory, Charles Macintosh and Co. of Glasgow.
+In 1823, Charles Macintosh (1766–1843) patented his invention for waterproof rubberized cloth, pressing together two sheets of cotton material with dissolved Indian rubber placed in between.
+It was a brilliant idea for making any fabric waterproof, and the first Macintosh coats were made at the family's dyestuffs factory, Charles Macintosh and Co. of Glasgow.

-The rubber processing pioneer Thomas Hancock (1786–1865) was aware of Macintosh’s work and in 1825 he took out a license to manufacture the patented "waterproof double textures".
+The rubber processing pioneer Thomas Hancock (1786–1865) was aware of Macintosh’s work, and in 1825 he took out a license to manufacture the patented "waterproof double textures".

-Using masticated scrap rubber instead, Hancock's solutions had a higher rubber content than those of Macintosh.
-This gave a uniform film to the cloth while minimizing water penetration and odor.
+Hancock's solutions for using masticated scrap rubber instead had a higher rubber content than Macintosh's.
+It gave a uniform film to the cloth while minimizing water penetration and odor.

-In 1831 Hancock became a partner in Charles Macintosh & Co. and the two companies merged.
-One feature of the co-operation was the construction of an automated spreading machine to replace Macintosh’s original paint brushes.
-In 1834, Hancock's London factory burned down.
-Macintosh had already closed the Glasgow factory, therefore all the work transferred to Manchester.
+In 1831, John Hancock joined Charles Macintosh & Co. as a partner, leading to the merging of the two companies.
+This collaboration brought about the development of an automated spreading machine, which replaced the use of paint brushes in Macintosh's original designs.
+A significant setback for Hancock occurred in 1834 when his London factory was destroyed in a fire.
+It forced Macintosh to close his Glasgow factory, relocating all operations to Manchester.

 From then on, the manufacturing of "proper" raincoats or macs impervious to all weathers – constructed of two layers of rubber-coated cotton fabric or "double textured" – was concentrated, with all necessary expertise and experience, in Manchester or the Lancastrian cotton towns.
-There such rubber or rubberized products amounted to a "cottage industry", as confirmed by the abundance of company records in the National Archives at Kew, Surrey.
+Such rubber or rubberized products amounted to a "cottage industry", as confirmed by the abundance of company records in the National Archives at Kew, Surrey.

-Classic, belted, double-textured trench coats in off-white or fawn for riding or walking were fashionable prior to World War 2.
+Classic, belted, double-textured trench coats in off-white or fawn for riding or walking were fashionable before World War 2.
 They lasted until the end of the century as a specifically British fashion, flattering the human form and enhancing its magnetism.